mwitzenm/ldev/README.md

     git clone git@github.com:spuranam/ldev.git
     ```
-    > ⚠ NOTE: On windows you should execute these commands in powershell running in administrative context.
 1. copy the file [./RHSM.env.tpl](RHSM.env.tpl) to RHSM.env, update the file RHSM.env with your RHSM info, note do not modify the value of RHSM_ORG
 1. Execute the command:
     ```